David Lewis (Canadian politician): 1962–1971: Member of Parliament for York South

-Lewis's first term as MP was a short one, as Diefenbaker's minority government was defeated in the April 8, 1963, general election.
+Lewis's first term as MP was a short one, as Diefenbaker's minority government was defeated in the April 8, 1963 general election.
 Lewis lost in Forest Hill, as his support among its Jewish community evaporated and returned to the Liberals, who were seen as best able to contain the Social Credit Party, which was perceived to be anti-Semitic.
 This was only a temporary set-back.
 With Diefenbaker in opposition (and unlikely to resurrect the coalition in Quebec that gave him his majority in 1958) and Social Credit a diminished force, Lewis returned to the House of Commons in the 1965 general election.
-He was re-elected in the 1968 election, and became the NDP leader in the House of Commons after Douglas lost his seat.
+He was re-elected in the 1968 election and became the NDP leader in the House of Commons after Douglas lost his seat.
 At the 1969 Winnipeg National Convention, Douglas announced that he intended to step down as leader by 1971, which meant that Lewis became the de facto leader in the interim.

 The October 1970 Quebec FLQ Crisis put Lewis in the spotlight, as he was the only NDP MP with any roots in Quebec.
 He and Douglas were opposed to the October 16 implementation of the War Measures Act.
 The Act, enacted previously only for wartime purposes, imposed extreme limitations on civil liberties, and gave the police and military vastly expanded powers for arresting and detaining suspects, usually with little to no evidence required.
-Although it was only meant to be used in Quebec, since it was federal legislation, it was in-force throughout Canada.
+Although it was meant to be only used in Québec, its being Federal legislation meant that it was enforced throughout Canada.
 Some police services, from outside of Quebec, took advantage of it for their own purposes, which mostly had nothing even remotely related to the Quebec situation, as Lewis and Douglas suspected.
 Sixteen of the 20 members of the NDP parliamentary caucus voted against the implementation of the War Measures Act in the House of Commons.
 They took much grief for being the only parliamentarians to vote against it.
 Lewis stated at a press scrum that day: "The information we do have, showed a situation of criminal acts and criminal conspiracy in Quebec.
 But, there is no information that there was unintended, or apprehended, or planned insurrection, which alone, would justify invoking the War Measures Act."
 About five years later, many of the MPs who voted to implement it regretted doing so, and belatedly honoured Douglas and Lewis for their stand against it.
 Progressive Conservative leader Robert Stanfield went so far as to say that, "Quite frankly, I've admired Tommy Douglas and David Lewis, and those fellows in the NDP for having the courage to vote against that, although they took a lot of abuse at the time....I don't brood about it.
 I'm not proud of it."